SolomonPerkins/solomonperkins.github.io/_posts/2017-01-07-How-I-made-it-through-College-Without-A-Loan.md

 **The Journey Begins: My Final Years at High School**

 Jump to my fourth year at Clarendon College High School, at this time I was almost through the gates and I started thinking seriously about university and my career path.
 By this time I had realized that my only option was to make the best of my remaining years.
-Knowing that I had no money to fund my tertiary education, I started to research ways of funding this venture.
+Knowing that I had no capital (money) to fund my tertiary education, I started to research ways of funding this venture.
 While doing my summer job at Chapelton Public Hospital, through the [National Youth Service (NYS)](http://www.nysjamaica.org/){:target="_blank"} summer program, I learnt of the NYS 20% education program.
 During the same time I also heard about: JNCB scholarship program, Clarendon College Scholarship Program (your high school may offer one as well), VMBS Scholarship programs, and the popular [Student Loan Bureau (SLB)](http://www.slbja.com/){:target="_blank"}.

 Fast forward to the end of sixth form, reality had set in, as all my friends were ready to matritriculate into either UWI, NCU, Knox or Cuba University.
 At this point I had gotten through to UWI and the SLB was the only option I had steering me in the face.
 I wanted to know the pros and cons of using this loan program so I did some research and here were some of the findings: